PrakharSinghDev/Tradekart/README.md

 # Tradekart
-This is a repository made for mini project.
+This repository solely made for the purpose of mini project for our 5th sem.